JPK64/rki-mirror/README.md

 published daily by the RKI and retrieves the incidence data from there.

 I have considered using an API like https://api.corona-zahlen.org/.
-However, they do not provide the frozen incidence data for german states which are the ones I am interested in.
+However, they do not provide the frozen incidence data for german states which is the data I am interested in.

 The frontend is done with [React](https://reactjs.org/).